 Traditional chimichurri verde sauce consists of fresh minced parsley, oregano, garlic, red wine vinegar, red pepper flakes and olive oil.
-Some variations use cilantro instead of parsley or a combination of parsley and cilantro as well as onion, lemon juice, cumin, and other spices.
-Chimichurri is commonly put on steak but also goes well with chicken, fish and even roasted vegetables and is often used to baste or as a marinade for grilled meats.
+Some chimichurri variations use cilantro instead of parsley or a combination of parsley and cilantro as well as onion, lemon juice, cumin, and other spices.
+Chimichurri is commonly put on steak but also goes well with chicken, fish, and even roasted vegetables and is often used to baste or as a marinade for grilled meats.

 Chimichurri also comes in a red version, chimichurri rojo, in which red bell pepper and tomato are added to the rest of the ingredients.
 This version seems less popular than the green and I've never tried it but may have to someday.

-Chimichurri Sauce: Ingredients and Tips for Success
+Low FODMAP Chimichurri Sauce: Ingredients & Success Tips

-For this chimichurri, I use parsley, but cilantro or a combination of cilantro and parsley can also be used.
+For this low FODMAP chimichurri, I use parsley, but cilantro or a combination of cilantro and parsley can also be used.
 I personally prefer the taste of parsley over cilantro, but it's delicious either way.

 I also highly recommend using fresh oregano leaves over dried oregano as fresh tastes SO MUCH BETTER.
 Dried oregano can be used in a pinch, however.

 In lieu of red onion, I use the green tops of scallions (a.k.a. green onions) to make this recipe low FODMAP.
-I don't recommend putting the green tops of scallions into the food processor whole as they get all wonky, rather roughly chopping them into 1″ pieces and then adding them to be processed.
+I don't recommend putting the green tops of scallions into the food processor whole as they get all wonky, rather roughly chopping them into 1" pieces and then adding them to be processed.

 Food Processing vs. Hand Chopping